-Students are permitted to carry pagers, beepers, or cellular phones.
+Students are permitted to carry cellular phones, tablets or other devices..
 Mobile communication devices may only be used in the classroom with the permission of the instructor.
 If a student is found on campus processing, using or selling illegal drugs, along with the disciplinary action as outlined in the College Code of Conduct, that student may forfeit his/her privilege of carrying any and all mobile communication devices on the Stevens campus.